Ovaltine: History

 A chocolate malt version is sold as a powder which is mixed with hot or cold milk as a beverage.
 Malt Ovaltine (a version without cocoa) and Rich Chocolate Ovaltine (a version without malt) are also available in some markets.
 Ovaltine also expanded by offering chocolate bars, chocolate Easter eggs, parfait, cookies, and breakfast cereals flavored with the original powder.

 Ovaltine also manufactured PDQ Chocolate Flavour Beads, PDQ Choco Chips, Eggnog Flavoured PDQ, and Strawberry PDQ, which are no longer available.
 These drink mixes enjoyed their greatest popularity from the 1960s to the 1980s.

 Villa Park, Illinois, was home to the Ovaltine factory in the United States from 1917 until the company's purchase and withdrawal in 1988.
 The Villa Park Historical Society maintains a permanent exhibit of Ovaltine advertising and memorabilia.
 The old factory was converted to loft apartments keeping the original floors and wall exposed, and is known today as Ovaltine Court.

 Acquisitions

-In 1992, Himmel Group obtained the right to make and sell Ovaltine in the US from Sandoz Nutrition Corporation.
+In 1992, Himmel Group obtained the right to make and sell Ovaltine in the U.S. from Sandoz Nutrition Corporation.
 In 2002, Himmel sold their rights to Novartis.
 As of 2007, Nestlé had acquired Novartis' medical nutrition division and has the rights to Ovaltine.